adrenak/univoice/README.md

 # License and Support
 This project under the [MIT license](https://github.com/adrenak/univoice/blob/master/LICENSE).

-Updates and maintenance are not gaurunteed and the project is maintained by the original developer in his free time.
+Updates and maintenance are not guaranteed and the project is maintained by the original developer in his free time.
 Community contributions are welcome.

 __Commercial consultation and development can be arranged__ but is subject to schedule and availability.